The Beneficial Weeds You Want In Your Garden

 patch of nettles

 Top of the list is nettles.
-Nettles are an amazing beneficial weed because these stinging plants support an array of wildlife.
+Nettles are an amazing weed because these stinging plants support an array of wildlife.
 Butterflies, such as the Red Admiral and Small Tortoiseshell, and moths lay their eggs on nettles.
 Meanwhile, caterpillars, aphids and other insects all eat nettles.
 In fact, nettles can support over 40 types of insects.

 However, it’s not just insects that benefit from the presence of nettles.
-A host of other wildlife is attracted to nettles because they like to eat the insects that gorge on nettles.
+A whole host of other wildlife are attracted to nettles because they like to eat the insects that gorge on nettles.
 Ladybirds, parasitic wasps, hedgehogs, frogs, toads, shrews, and birds such as blue tits, all visit to feast on these insects and aphids.
 It’s a veritable feeding frenzy!

 In the autumn, nettles provide a further feast.
 Small birds, including the sparrow, chaffinch, and bullfinch come to feast on the seeds which each nettle plant produces.